Telmanio-1/my-phantom-clone/README.md

 # my-phantom-clone

-This repository contains a simple React project bootstrapped with [Vite](https://vitejs.dev/).
+This repository contains a React portfolio site built with [Vite](https://vitejs.dev/).

 ## Development

-Run the following commands to start the development server:

 ```bash
 npm install
 npm start
 ```

-The app will be available at `http://localhost:5173`.
+Open `http://localhost:5173` in your browser.

+The portfolio includes:

+- **Spotlight search** overlay for quick navigation between portfolio items.
+- **Glassmorphism** panels with animated entrance effects powered by `framer-motion`.
+- **Dark/Light theme** toggle that stores your preference locally.

+Feel free to extend the data in `src/data/pillars.js` with your real projects.